Skip to Content

 As they hit the ground, the right front and left hind ones move forward and so forth.
 “Pace” is a lateral gait in which a horse alternates between the left and right pairs of legs.
 Pacing horses often wear hopples on all legs to help maintain their gait.
 Like trotters, pacers also keep two feet off the ground.

-Trotting is the typical gait found in most four-legged mammals, the “pace” gait is rare, and I can think of only one other animal that moves like this, a camel.
+Trotting is the typical gait found in most four-legged mammals.
+The “pace” gait is rare, and I can think of only one other animal that moves like this: a camel.
 In my experience with different horses, they are either born as trotters or pacers.
 The reason for this might be a heritable “gait keeper” mutation of the DMRT3 gene, which is more frequent in horses that are naturally inclined to pacing.

 How the Standardbred got its name.